wp-plugins/simple-testimonials/readme.txt

 Tags: testimonials, random testimonials, random quote, random testimonial Requires at least: 3.0.1
 Tested up to: 3.5.1
-Stable tag: 4.3
+Stable tag: 4.4
 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

 Easily manage testimonials and display them anywhere on your blog in seconds, via widgets and shortcodes.
-Instructions are baked right in -- couldn't be simpler!
+Instructions are baked right in!

 == Description ==

-Easily manage testimonials and display them anywhere on your blog in seconds, via widgets and shortcodes.
-Instructions are baked right in -- couldn't be simpler!

 I created this plugin to make it easy peasy for my clients to manage all the nice things that _their_ customers and clients said about them.
 They've loved it so much, I've decided to make it available to the world.